What Is Fleet Receipt

 Maintenance & Misc

-- Service type (PM/repair)
+- Service type (PM / repair / inspection)

-- Parts & labor costs
+- Parts & labor line items

-- DEF purchases
+- DEF (Diesel Exhaust Fluid) purchases

 - Truck wash charges

-- Scale fees
+- Scale / weigh fees

 → Feeds maintenance budget & TCO